Getting health insurance for your dog is a big step towards peace of mind!

 Dog Health Insurance can prevent this sort of nightmare scenario because by paying a little every month, you don’t have to rob a bank (or borrow from your friends/family) if your dog gets injured or falls ill.

 It’s important to know that with dog health insurance, although you generally have to pay your veterinary bills up front, you will be reimbursed quickly and easily (usually within 15 – 30 days).

 There are several different pet insurance companies, and each one may have several options when it comes to dog healthcare insurance plans.
 There’s literally one to suit every budget and situation.

 There’s no one-size-fits-all policy, and premiums and deductibles vary quite a bit.
 The insurance company will have several questions for you and you should also have a few questions to ask them so that you know exactly what you’re going to be getting for your money.

-As he grows he may develop health issues that will be considered as 'pre-existing conditions' (and therefore won't be covered by the plan) if you start insurance later on.
+As he grows he may develop health issues that may be considered as ‘pre-existing conditions’ (and therefore won’t be covered by the plan) if you start insurance later on.

 Certain breeds may cost a bit more to insure, and the area that you live in can also affect premiums – sometimes because there’s a higher risk of certain health problems, accidents and so on in that area).